Monday, 22 March 2010

 You might not know this, but scientists working on NASA's Cassini Equinox probe mission have detected sodium salts in ice grains of Saturn's outermost ring.
 NASA believes that detecting salty ice indicates that Saturn's moon Enceladus, whose jet discharges replenishes Saturn's ring with material, harbours a reservoir of liquid water - an ocean beneath its surface.
 And that ocean may well be home to rich marine life.

-Now, you might be wondering why I am broaching a clearly astronomical subject here on what is supposedly a CITES blog.
-Well, there is actually a Facebook campaign now urgently calling for "an interstellar treaty ... to stop the Earth's fishing industry from treating the alien seas of Saturn with the same environmental contempt they are treating the oceans of Earth. " The 'Stop over-fishing on Saturn's moon Enceladus' campaign warns that "Saturn's xeno-fish are too rare for just another stinking bag of fish & chips" and urges human fishermen to leave Saturn alone and save its maritime species from extinction.
+Facebook campaign now urgently calling for "an interstellar treaty ... to stop the Earth's fishing industry from treating the alien seas of Saturn with the same environmental contempt they are treating the oceans of Earth. " The 'Stop over-fishing on Saturn's moon Enceladus' campaign warns that "Saturn's xeno-fish are too rare for just another stinking bag of fish & chips" and urges human fishermen to leave Saturn alone and save its maritime species from extinction.

 I don't know about inter-stellar treaties but I certainly think there is an opportunity for more Earth-bound treaties such as CITES to help here.
 So I wrote the following message to the leader of the campaign: